Alhanouf23/MITHAQ/README.md

 Database Setup

-	1. Open MySQL and create a database named mangmentDB:
+1. Download the provided .sql file from the project repository

-CREATE DATABASE mangmentDB;
+2. Open config.py and update the DATABASE_URL with your MySQL username and password:

-	2. Modify the config.py file by updating the database path and password.
+DATABASE_URL = "mysql+pymysql://your_username:your_password@localhost/managementDB"

 # 3- Installation Procedure